-Abstract.
 Ontology matching is the process of automatically determining the semantic equivalences between the concepts of two ontologies.
 Most ontology matching algorithms are based on two types of strategies: terminology-based strategies, which align concepts based on their names or descriptions, and structure-based strategies, which exploit concept hierarchies to find the alignment.
 In many domains, there is additional information about the relationships of concepts represented in various ways, such as Bayesian networks, decision trees, and association rules.
 We propose to use the similarities between these relationships to find more accurate alignments.
 We accomplish this by defining soft constraints that prefer alignments where corresponding concepts have the same local relationships encoded as knowledge rules.
 We use a probabilistic framework to integrate this new knowledge-based strategy with standard terminology-based and structure-based strategies.
 Furthermore, our method is particularly effective in identifying correspondences between complex concepts.
-Our method achieves better F-score than the stateof-the-art on three ontology matching domains.
+Our method achieves substantially better F-score than the previous state-of-the-art on three ontology matching domains.

-1 Introduction
+Introduction

 Ontology matching is the process of aligning two semantically related ontologies.
-Traditionally, this task is performed by human experts from the domain of the ontologies.
-Since the task is tedious and error prone, especially in large ontologies, there has been substantial work on developing automated or semiautomated ontology matching systems [18].
-While some automated matching systems make use of data instances, in this paper we focus on the schema-level ontology matching task, in which no data instance is used.
+Traditionally, this task is performed by human experts.
+Since the task is tedious and error prone, especially in larger ontologies, there has been substantial work on developing automated or semi-automated ontology matching systems (Shvaiko and Euzenat 2011).
+While some automated matching systems make use of data instances, in this paper we focus on the schema-level ontology matching task, in which no data instances are used.

-Previous automatic ontology matching systems mainly use two classes of strategies.
+Previous schema-level ontology matching systems mainly use two classes of strategies.
 Terminology-based strategies discover corresponding concepts with similar names or descriptions.
 Structure-based strategies discover corresponding groups of concepts with similar hierarchies.
 In many cases, additional information about the relationships among the concepts is available through domain models, such as Bayesian networks, decision trees, and association rules.
 A domain model can be represented as a collection of knowledge rules, each of which denotes a semantic relationship among several concepts.
 These relationships may be complex, uncertain, and rely on imprecise numeric values.
-In this
+In this paper, we introduce a new knowledge-based strategy which uses the structure of these knowledge rules as (soft) constraints on the alignment.